 You will be staying in a homestay in Florence so you do not need to bring sheets and towels.
-Although, if you plan to travel on your own and stay in hostels, it is suggested to bring your own thin towel and sheet.
+Although, if you plan to travel on your own and stay in hostels, it is suggested to bring your own thin towel and sheet or light sleeping bag.